Effect of chemical disorder on the magnetic anisotropy in L$1_0$ FeNi from first principles calculations: Results and Discussion

 \subsection{Correlation between OMA and the local chemical environment}

-To obtain a deeper insight into the correlation between the local atomic environment of an Fe atom and its OMA, it is desirable to have a more quantitative way to characterize the local atomic environments, in the form of well-defined \emph{descriptors}.
-For this purpose, we employ the smooth overlap of atomic positions (SOAP) approach~\cite{SOAP}, which encodes the local atomic environment, up to a specified cutoff distance, into a rotationally invariant representation, given by the ``SOAP vectors''.
+To obtain a deeper insight into the correlation between the local atomic environment of an Fe atom and its OMA, it is desirable to have a more systematic and quantitative way to characterize the distribution of atoms within the different local atomic environments.
+For this purpose, we employ the smooth overlap of atomic positions (SOAP) approach~\cite{SOAP}, which encodes the local atomic structure around an atom up to a specified cutoff distance in the form of well-defined \emph{descriptors}.
+The ``SOAP vectors'' provide a rotationally invariant representation of the different local chemical environments, i.e., an abstract parameterization of the spatial distribution of all atoms up to the cutoff distance, around each site.
+We generate SOAP vectors corresponding to local atomic environments including up to first-nearest neighbors (1NN), second-nearest neighbors (2NN), and third-nearest neighbors (3NN) for all Fe atoms in the various configurations.

-We generate SOAP vectors corresponding to local atomic environments including up to first-nearest neighbors (1NN), second-nearest neighbors (2NN), and third-nearest neighbors (3NN).
-In order to visualize the correlation between the local atomic environment of the Fe atoms and their OMA, we reduce the high-dimensional SOAP vectors to two dimensions using t-SNE~\cite{JMLR:v9:vandermaaten08a}.
-As briefly outlined in Sec.~\ref{sec:computational_details}, each high-dimensional SOAP vector is thereby mapped into two dimensions in such a way that similar vectors are modeled by points that are near to each other, while dissimilar vectors are modeled by points that are far away from each other.
+For better analysis and visualization, the high-dimensional SOAP vectors need to be projected into two dimensions in a way that preserves the relative distances between the SOAP vectors as much as possible.
+Note that the ``distances'' between different SOAP vectors are a measure of how similar or dissimilar the corresponding chemical environments are (albeit in a not necessarily intuitive way).
+As briefly outlined in Sec.~\ref{sec:computational_details}, we use t-SNE to map each high-dimensional SOAP vector into a two dimensional data-point in such a way that similar vectors, i.e. SOAP vectors representing similar local chemical environments, are modeled by data-points that are near to each other, while dissimilar vectors, i.e., vectors representing different local chemical environments, are modeled by points that are far away from each other.
 Thus, similar atomic environments will form clusters in the low-dimensional representation, while atomic environments that are very different from each other will be separated into different clusters.
-However, the specific distances between different clusters in the low-dimensional representation are not meaningful, as t-SNE mainly preserves the local similarity structure of the data while mapping objects from high to low dimensions.
+However, we note that the specific distances between different clusters in the low-dimensional representation are not meaningful, as t-SNE mainly preserves the \emph{local} similarity structure of the data while mapping objects from high to low dimensions.

 Fig.~\ref{img:SOAP} shows the t-SNE visualization of the SOAP vectors representing different local atomic environments, including up to 1NN, 2NN, and 3NN, for Fe atoms in different equiatomic configurations with different $P_z$.
 For each value of the long range order parameter, 50 configurations have been randomly generated.
 The $x$ and $y$ axes of the subplots represent the reduced dimensions of the SOAP vectors obtained using the t-SNE technique, while the symbols are colored according to the \emph{absolute value} of the OMA of the corresponding Fe atoms.
 We note that a potential correlation between the local environment and the local OMA implies that, if two local environments are mapped onto each other by some rotation, then the corresponding anisotropies should be rotated accordingly.
 We therefore relate only the absolute values of the OMA to the corresponding SOAP vectors.
 Nevertheless, since we are not evaluating the OMA relative to the $y$-direction, a data-point with very low OMA in Fig.~\ref{img:SOAP} could still exhibit a strong uniaxial anisotropy along $y$, which represents a certain limitation of our analysis.
 However, at least for $P_z=0.75$, and since $P_x=P_y=0$ was imposed for all configurations, such cases can be considered as unlikely.